Sharp to miss March 29 deadline for Qualcomm investment

 The two companies said in December that Qualcomm, through its Pixtronix subsidiary, would work with Sharp to develop new power-saving screens based on Sharp's IGZO technology.

-Missing the second deadline would add pressure on cash-strapped Sharp as it looks for money to repay a $2.1 billion (1.3 billion pounds) convertible bond in September.
-Japan's leading LCD panel maker has also failed to renegotiate an agreement for Taiwan's Hon Hai Precision Industry Co (2317.TW) to buy a 9.9 percent stake, with a March 26 deadline expected to pass with no revised agreement in place.
+Missing the second deadline would add pressure on cash-strapped Sharp as it looks for money to repay a $2.1 billion convertible bond in September.
+Japan's leading LCD panel maker has also failed to renegotiate an agreement for Taiwan's Hon Hai Precision Industry Co to buy a 9.9 percent stake, with a March 26 deadline expected to pass with no revised agreement in place.

-Samsung Electronics Co (005930.KS) this month agreed to invest $110 million (72 million pounds) in Sharp, which supplies screens for Apple Inc's (AAPL.O) iPhone5 and iPad, in return for a 3 percent stake and a promise from Sharp to bolster panel supplies to the Korean company.
+Samsung Electronics Co this month agreed to invest $110 million in Sharp, which supplies screens for Apple Inc's iPhone5 and iPad, in return for a 3 percent stake and a promise from Sharp to bolster panel supplies to the Korean company.

 To meet its financial obligations sources at Sharp and its banks, as well as analysts, have told Reuters they expect the Osaka-based company will resort to equity financing to make up any shortfall after it adds up available cashflow and gains from asset and stake sales.

-Sharp is in talks to sell its Chinese TV assembly plant to Lenovo Group Ltd (0992.HK) and its Mexican TV factory to Hon Hai.
-Sharp, however, is limited in its ability to sell assets because last year it had to mortgage most of its domestic plants and offices to secure a $3.8 billion (2.5 billion pounds) bank bailout,
+Sharp is in talks to sell its Chinese TV assembly plant to Lenovo Group Ltd and its Mexican TV factory to Hon Hai.
+Sharp, however, is limited in its ability to sell assets because last year it had to mortgage most of its domestic plants and offices to secure a $3.8 billion bank bailout,

 A junk rating from credit agencies has also made raising money in the credit markets expensive.